AnushaPB/wingen/README.md

 <img src="man/figures/README-result-1.png" width="100%" />

-For an extended example check out the package vignette:
+For an extended example, see the package vignette:

 ``` r
 vignette("wingen-vignette")